 So take out Thompson, tape out Rudy, take out McCain, and leave us with McCain and Huckabee, and they think conservatives will stay home.

-And uh and then with the Republican Party will face a realignment because they what the drive-by is and the Democrats desperately want is for to be no conservative influence in the Republican Party at all, because they know then that if that happens, the Republican Party will never beat them.
+And then the Republican Party will face a realignment because they, what the drive-bys and the Democrats desperately want is for to be no conservative influence in the Republican Party at all, because they know then that if that happens, the Republican Party will never beat them.

 And you can drive the conservative base out of the Republican Party by making sure that none of its candidates get nominated, that none of its candidates win primaries.